-Rajasthan has achieved ambitious target of constructing more than 3 lakh toilets in urban areas, and has eliminated the undignified practice of open defecation on March 2018.
+Rajasthan has achieved ambitious target of constructing 5 lakh toilets in urban areas, and has eliminated the undignified practice of open defectaion on March 2018.
 However, this achievement is only addressing the first component of the sanitation value chain.
 The pertinent issue of proper collection, conveyance, treatment and disposal of the fæcal sludge/septage is likely to remain.